New Zealand Olympic legend Snell dies at age 80

 He is the only man since 1920 to have won both events at the same Olympics.

+"Peter Snell was to running what Sir Edmund Hillary was to mountaineering," friend and Olympic marathoner Barry Magee once said.

-New Zealand Prime Minister Jacinda Ardern said Snell was "a legend, here and around the world.
+New Zealand Prime Minister Jacinda Ardern remembered Snell as "a legend, here and around the world.
 Our thoughts are with Sir Peter's wife Miki and their family."

-Under the guidance of famed coach Arthur Lydiard, Snell became one of the most dominant middle-distance runners in history.
+Under the guidance of famed coach Arthur Lydiard, the powerfully built Snell became one of the most dominant middle-distance runners in history.

 He set world records in the mile and 800 metres and also won dual gold at the 1962 Commonwealth Games in Perth.